KiddKailash/LearnABLE/README.md

 - NCCD reporting requirements (built into the system logic)

 All data is stored in PostgreSQL and managed through the Django ORM.

-## Contributing

-Please read our contributing guidelines before submitting pull requests.

-## License

-This project is licensed under the MIT License.

-## Support

-For support, please open an issue in the GitHub repository.